topshed/UnicornHatScroll/README.md

 These are used by prefixing their 5 character name with a tilde (~).

 For a smile use ~smilie

 For a heart use (you guessed it) ~heart

-For a degrees use ~degrs (for best resulst don't leave a space between the preceeding number and the symbol)
+For a degrees use ~degrs (for best results, don't leave a space between the preceeding number and the symbol)

 *example:*